Red, white, blue, and boozy, these amazing 4th of July cocktails are all you’ll need to get your Independence Day party rockin’.

 The gin rickey is a classic highball.

-It’s a great choice if you’re watching your weight as, unlike most cocktails, it contains zero sugar.
+It’s a great choice if you’re watching your weight as, unlike most sweet drinks, it contains zero sugar.

 In fact, there are just three ingredients in this easy cocktail.
 Gin, lime, soda, that’s it!
 Sometimes perfection is easy.